Chart Color Schemes

 Wantirna is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Wantirna's population was around 15,094 as of November 2025, reflecting an increase of 753 people since the 2021 Census.
-The 2021 Census reported a population of 14,341.
-This growth is inferred from ABS data showing an estimated resident population of 14,641 in June 2024 and 276 validated new addresses since the Census date.
-Wantirna's population density was 1,816 persons per square kilometer as of November 2025, higher than the average across national locations assessed by AreaSearch.
-Wantirna's growth rate of 5.3% since the 2021 census exceeded both the SA4 region (4.0%) and the SA3 area.
-Overseas migration was the primary driver of population gains during this period.
+Wantirna's population, as of November 2025, is approximately 15,094.
+This figure represents a growth of 753 people since the 2021 Census, which recorded a population of 14,341.
+The increase is inferred from the estimated resident population of 14,641 in June 2024 and an additional 276 validated new addresses since the Census date.
+This results in a population density ratio of 1,816 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Wantirna's growth rate of 5.3% since the 2021 census surpassed both the SA4 region (4.0%) and the SA3 area, positioning it as a growth leader in the region.
+Overseas migration was the primary driver of population growth during this period.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by these projections, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, Wantirna is expected to grow by 610 persons to 2041, recording a total growth of 1.0% over the 17-year period.
+AreaSearch is utilizing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Based on projected demographic shifts, Wantirna is expected to grow by 610 persons to 2041, reflecting a total gain of 1.0% over the 17-year period.

 Frequently Asked Questions - Population